DrRoss23/Module_02_PHIBOT25159_PTO2503_B_Phillip-Botha_SDF01_Chad-Bosch/README.md

 # The First Push 🚀

+# Welocome to the Origin of My Dev Story 🧑‍💻📓🌱🚀✨

 # 👋 Hi, I'm Phillip-Rossouw Botha

 🌱 Student Software Developer | 🚀 Web-Hosting Technician | 💪 Gym Rat | 🎮 Gamer

 ---

-# Welocome to the Origin of My Dev Story 🧑‍💻📓🌱🚀✨

----
 ## 🎯 About Me

 - 💡 I'm currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
-- 🤖 I love problem-solving and giving world class support to my clients.
+- 🤖 I love problem-solving and providing world-class support to my clients.
-- 🔥 Looking forward to learning the basics of coding.
+- 🔥 Looking forward to mastering the basics of coding and building impactful projects.
+- 🛠️ Passionate about learning new tech and applying it in real-world scenarios.
+- 📚 Continuously expanding my knowledge in web hosting, cloud computing, and DevOps.
+- 🌱 Focused on growing both my technical skills and personal development.

 ---

 ## 🛠️ Tech Stack

+**Hosting Tech Stack:**

+• 💼 WHMCS
+• ⚙️ WHM
+• 🛠️ cPanel
+• 🌐 DNS Management
+• 🔐 SSL/HTTPS
+• 📧 Email Hosting
+• 🧾 Domain Management

 **Currently learning:**